Lytx Surfsight is now available on the Geotab Marketplace Order Now program

 Using the new Order Now program, Geotab and Lytx Surfsight Video Telematics users will be able to take full advantage of the Geotab Marketplace.
 This simplifies and expedites the checkout process by offering an enhanced user experience to easily manage incoming orders from the available Geotab and Marketplace solutions, with the ability to track all orders within MyAdmin.
 The Lytx Surfsight video camera is the second product available through Geotab's new program.

 "Lytx Surfsight is delighted to be Geotab's Order Now Marketplace Partner," said Fernando Ferreira, Director of Latam Channel Sales at Lytx.
-"By offering our industry-leading video telematics platform in Barbados and six Latin American and Caribbean countries, including Barbados via Geotab's Order Now program, we are providing our customers with a simple and seamless integrated solution that can improve operational efficiencies."
+"By offering our industry-leading video telematics platform in Jamaica and six Latin American and Caribbean countries, including Jamaica via Geotab's Order Now program, we are providing our customers with a simple and seamless integrated solution that can improve operational efficiencies."

 About Lytx